Russia launches full-scale attack on Ukraine

 The attack came after a months-long build up of more than 190,000 Russian forces around Ukraine's borders.

-EU leaders were set to meet in Brussels Thursday, in an emergency summit scheduled on Wednesday.
+EU leaders were set to meet in Brussels Thursday, in an emergency summit that had been scheduled Wednesday.